Partron1/Realtime_Analytics_Pipeline/README.md

 IoT sensors (or the software that manages it, like Raspberry Pi, Arduino, or edge gateway) sends HTTP or gRPC request to Pub/Sub APIs.

-For this project I did not have a real-time streaming data from any IoT sensor so I used a local file as a streaming source **(batch-to-stream trick)**
+Note: *For this project I did not have a real-time streaming data from any IoT sensor so I used a local file as a streaming source **(batch-to-stream trick)***

 Python script to read the file line by line and publish each row into Pub/Sub (with a delay e.g., 1 sec per row).
 These mimics streaming, even though the source is a static file.